Current Accounts Icon

 The amount of funding required

 You may be required to pay in a minimum amount of money per month.
-Usually, this restriction is applied to high interest current accounts, which offer a decent in-credit interest rate in exchange for your commitment and regular income.
-Aside from a minimum monthly funding amount, these accounts may require you to hold several direct debits on it, to make sure your account with them is your main banking product.
+Usually, this restriction is applied to reward or high interest current accounts, which offer a decent in-credit interest rate or additional perks in exchange for your commitment and regular income.
+Aside from a minimum monthly funding amount, these accounts may also require you to hold several Direct Debits on them, to make sure your account with them is your main banking product.

-If you are likely to have a credit balance then a high interest current account may be better for you.
-These current accounts usually offer a higher rate of interest than standard current accounts usually up to a set balance.
-Remember that with a current account, interest rates may not be paid at all, or at a very low rate, so it may be worth placing any money that exceeds this limit into a savings account instead.
-Also keep in mind that these accounts tend to come with high overdraft rates, so you should only consider an account offering credit interest if you’re confident you won’t find yourself regularly using an overdraft.
+If you’re likely to maintain a healthy account balance, then a high interest current account could be worth considering.
+These current accounts usually offer a higher rate of interest than standard current accounts, albeit usually only up to a set balance, which means any money exceeding this limit might be better placed in a savings account instead.
+Also keep in mind that the rate will likely only apply for a set period, and these accounts tend to come with high overdraft rates, so you should only consider one if you’re confident you won’t find yourself regularly using an overdraft.

 The cost of an overdraft

-If you are likely to dip into the red on your current account, you should consider one that charges a low rate for arranged overdrafts or offers you an interest-free tier before you get charged.
-This can prove to be very valuable if your income and outgoings are nearly the same and your account balance goes near or below zero on a regular basis.
+If you’re likely to dip into the red on your current account, you should consider one that charges a low rate for arranged overdrafts or offers you an interest-free tier before you get charged.
+This can prove to be very valuable if your account balance regularly goes near or below zero, offering an additional financial buffer when you really need it.

-Most high street current accounts can be operated across a range of channels including phone, branch, online and app.
+Most high street current accounts can be operated across a range of channels including phone, branch, online and mobile app, but it’s worth checking the options beforehand.
+You can do this by clicking on “Product Specification” in the above chart.

 If you need to withdraw cash from cash machines you should also check the cost to do this.
-You can also find cash machines near to you using the LINK ATM locator.
+While this is often free in the UK – apart from machines specifically listed as pay-to-use – there are usually charges for cash withdrawals abroad, so if you travel frequently, it may be worth looking for a bank account that offers lower foreign usage fees.
+You can also find cash machines near you using the LINK ATM locator.

 Should I get a savings account or a current account?

-There is a different purpose for a savings account to a current account.
-A current account has more functions than a savings account, designed to facilitate your day to day needs to pay bills and pay for goods and services.
-Whereas a savings account is designed to help you build deposits over time and reward your efforts in interest.
+Typically speaking, a savings account and a current account have very different purposes.
+A current account is designed to facilitate your day to day needs, such as paying bills, managing cashflow and paying for goods and services.
+Whereas a savings account is designed to help you build deposits over time, and will reward your efforts in interest.

 Current Account FAQs